-Fact: This website’s audience was built almost entirely from LinkedIn.
-We generated our very first “Weekly Hacks” subscriber on the first post we ever made and the results have just snowballed from that point forward.
+Fun fact: This website’s audience was built almost entirely from LinkedIn.
+We generated our very first “Weekly Hacks” subscriber on the first post we ever made and never looked back.
 The potential is real, but so are the misconceptions.
 In my opinion, LinkedIn is not the “gold rush” that it may appear to be.
 Prospecting is a hard grind and trying to execute a “direct response” campaign on this platform is sometimes like fitting a square peg in a round hole.

 Having experimented with just about every LinkedIn tactic available, here is what I have learned to be the most important things to know before you ramp up your social selling efforts.